 Cross the plateau from Le Monastier, passing through the village of Saint Martin de Fugères, with its Romanesque church.
 From here descend to Goudet where you again cross the Loire.
-Through flower-filled meadows and tiny villages make your way to peaceful Le Bouchet St Nicolas, where you stay tonight in a chambre d'hôte.
+Through flower-filled meadows and tiny villages make your way to peaceful Le Bouchet St Nicolas, where you stay the night.